bazelbuild/bazel-toolchains/rules/experimental/rbe/README.md

 ### Anti-pattern 2 - Do not populate the exec_properties dict manually.

-Avoid creating a dict that looks like this:
+Warning: Avoid creating a dict that looks like this.
 ```
 {
     "gceMachineType" : "n1-highmem-8",